 Brigitte Sossou Perenyi

-Rachel has a degree in media from Sheffield Hallam University and has just completed an MA in public relations.
+Rachel has a degree in media from Sheffield Hallam University and an MA in public relations.
 Her key interests are creating online website content, social media and online editing and design.
 She enjoys painting and art, specifically watercolour portraits and abstract oil paintings.
 She is an intern and media production assistant with Pearl Works.